Board & Committees

 The Board is mindful of its responsibilities regarding climate change and sustainability more broadly, which are central to implementing the Company’s purpose and strategy.
 In particular, the Board assesses the basis on which the Company generates and preserves value over the long-term, including reviewing opportunities and risks, and the sustainability of the Company’s business model.

 The Company has carefully considered how it can strategically address matters relating to sustainability in the most efficient and appropriate way.
 The Board oversees and retains ultimate responsibility for the Group's strategy, initiatives and disclosure in respect of improving the Group's sustainability performance.
-The Board receives regular training at least annually on key sustainability and climate-related issues, and on the specific measures that are required to be implemented to drive improved sustainability performance over the longer term, for the benefit of all stakeholders.
-Sustainability and climate change are also a standing topic on the Board's quarterly agenda.
+The Board receives training and updates on key sustainability and climate-related issues, and on the specific measures that need to be implemented to drive improved sustainability performance over the longer term, for the benefit of all stakeholders.
+Sustainability remains a Board meeting agenda item.

 Find out more about our Sustainability strategy.